CrunchyData/pgCompare/ui/QUICKSTART.md

    - Host: `localhost` (or your PostgreSQL host)
    - Port: `5432` (default PostgreSQL port)
    - Database: Your pgCompare database name
+   - Schema: Schema that owns the pgCompare repository (default pgcompare)
    - User: Your PostgreSQL username
    - Password: Your PostgreSQL password